Zildj1an/Total_correctness/README.md

 # Total_correctness
-Demonstration on how to mathematically prove a sequential program terminates and its "correct" in the sense of total correctness (and partial) of a simple program.
+File sequential.c is a demonstration on how to mathematically prove a sequential program terminates and its "correct" in the sense of total correctness (and partial) of a simple program.

 * _Partial correctness_ means that if the σ state's values satisfy p then σ' of the output will satisfy q.